Understanding your VPS performance

 You should also ensure that any Windows updates are applied to your server.
 If you don’t regularly update the server, it may start updating in the background, which can impact your performance.

-If you have taken these items into account, then it’s time to start looking a bit deeper at the key performance of the VPS.
+If you have considered ALL the items above, it’s time to examine the key performance of the VPS more closely.
 Here is how you would do that: –

 1 — Open Task Manager